boiler-dev/boiler/README.md

 Even though `boilers/` is gitignored, each directory inside is a functioning git repo that you may commit and push to.

+The [boiler-dev on GitHub](https://github.com/boiler-dev) has boilerplate repos you can install.

 ## Update boilerplate from repo

 1. `cd` to your project